-Ida Saxton was born in Canton, Ohio, in 1847, elder daughter of a socially prominent and well-to-do family.
-Her father, a banker, indulged his two daughters.
-He educated them in local schools and a finishing school, and then sent them to Europe on the grand tour.
+Ida was born in Canton, Ohio, in 1847, the eldest daughter of a socially prominent and well-to-do family.
+James A. Saxton, a banker, was indulgent to his two daughters.
+He educated them well in local schools and a finishing school, and then sent them to Europe on the grand tour.

-Although politically active, William McKinley was never far from her side.
+As congressman and then as governor of Ohio, William McKinley was never far from her side.
 He arranged their life to suit her convenience.
-Ida spent most of her waking hours in a small Victorian rocking chair that she had had since childhood.
-She sat doing fancywork and crocheting bedroom slippers while she waited for her husband, who indulged her every whim.
+She spent most of her waking hours in a small Victorian rocking chair that she had had since childhood; she sat doing fancy work and crocheting bedroom slippers while she waited for her husband, who indulged her every whim.

-Once at the White House, Ida received guests at formal receptions seated in a blue velvet chair.
+At the White House, Mrs. McKinley did not allow her health to hinder her role as first lady.
+She received guests at formal receptions seated in a blue velvet chair.
 She held a fragrant bouquet to suggest that she would not shake hands.
-Contrary to protocol, she was seated beside the president at state dinners as he kept close watch for signs of an impending seizure.
-If necessary, he would cover her face with a handkerchief for a moment.
-The first lady and her devoted husband seemed oblivious to any social inadequacy.
+Contrary to protocol, she was seated beside the president at state dinners and he, as always, kept close watch for signs of an impending seizure.
+If necessary, he would cover her face with a large handkerchief for a moment.
 Guests were discreet and newspapers silent on the subject of her "fainting spells."
 Only in recent years have the facts of her health been revealed.

-When President McKinley was shot by an assassin in September 1901, he thought primarily of her.
-He murmured to his secretary: "My wife - be careful how you tell her - oh, be careful."
-After his death she lived in Canton, cared for by her younger sister, visiting her husband's grave almost daily.
-She died in 1907, and lies entombed beside the president and near their two little daughters in Canton's McKinley Memorial Mausoleum.
+When the president was shot by an assassin in September 1901, after his second inauguration, he thought primarily of her.
+He murmured to his secretary: "My wife—be careful, Cortelyou, how you tell her—oh, be careful."
+After his death she lived in Canton, cared for by her younger sister, visiting her husband’s grave almost daily.
+She died in 1907, and lies entombed beside the president and near their two little daughters in Canton’s McKinley Memorial Mausoleum.

 You Might Also Like